 Blanket BOC-3 vs state-by-state designation

 Blanket coverage means one registered provider serves as the §366.4 process agent on all 51 lines of Form BOC-3.
-State-by-state designation names a separate agent in each state.
+State-by-state designation names a separate agent in each state, each with its own §366.2-registered provider.
 Both are FMCSA-compliant under 49 CFR §366.
-Blanket is administratively simpler and substantially cheaper; state-by-state is reserved for very large carriers with their own multi-state physical presence.
+Blanket is administratively simpler and substantially cheaper because a single Form BOC-3 covers every jurisdiction the carrier may operate in; state-by-state is reserved for very large carriers with their own multi-state physical presence (regional terminals, branch offices, captive subsidiaries) where the carrier already employs in-house legal staff in each state.
+Switching from state-by-state to blanket requires re-filing Form BOC-3 with the new single designee, since FMCSA's L&I system records only the most recent BOC-3 and supersedes prior designations automatically.
+For a typical owner-operator or small fleet, blanket is the only economically rational choice - 48 individual state filings at $25-$50 each easily exceeds $1,200.

 Side-by-side comparison